 Allow enough time to thoroughly assess HR outsourcing options and make a decision.
 You’ll want to assemble a task force to help identify current and future mandatories, evaluation criteria and implementation requirements.
 By understanding stakeholder needs in advance, you can effectively compare solutions and find the best long-term fit.

 You’re eager to get up and running with your new provider.
 Whether you’re outsourcing the entire department or specific functions, the goal is to simplify HR for your company.
 Your service provider should take the lead in explaining the typical monthly schedule and assign a dedicated account manager for questions and guidance.
 Expect this transition to take a little time as you exchange key information and establish new processes.
 If you have any HR team members, adjust their focus now that tactical duties have been outsourced.
 Decide which strategic initiatives should take priority: positive workplace culture, employee engagement, supporting business goals and more.
 This is the exciting outcome of the whole process.

-MidwestHR, a leading CPEO in Illinois (certified professional employer organization), has been partnering with small- and mid-sized businesses for over 20 years in dozens of industries.
+Looking for HR outsourcing in Chicago, MidwestHR, a Chicago PEO and leading CPEO in Illinois (certified professional employer organization), has been partnering with small- and mid-sized businesses for over 20 years in dozens of industries.
 We have worked with every type of business from start-up to established company.
 Our clients decide which HR functions they need help managing with no long-term contracts.
 As one of the first PEOs certified by the IRS,* you’ll gain the peace of mind knowing our tenured HR specialists will take care of every detail.
 Our top priority is providing exceptional service, support and guidance, so you can focus on growing.
 Not sure how to proceed?
 We’re happy to share our thoughts even if that means referring you to another vendor.
 Give us a call at 630-836-3000 to learn more.